vinjsh32/HPC/progetto/README.md

 # OBDD Project

 This project implements an Ordered Binary Decision Diagram (OBDD) library with optional OpenMP and CUDA backends.
 It provides a sequential CPU implementation and optional parallel versions for multi-core CPUs and NVIDIA GPUs.
+Variable reordering now uses a parallel merge sort on the CPU and Thrust-based sorting on the GPU.

 ## Building